Rushi83081/Rushi-b60/DevOps/Kubernetes/StatefulSet-DaemonSet-Canary.md

 ## 🧱 StatefulSet

-- A **StatefulSet** manages stateful applications that need stable network identities and persistent storage per Pod (like databases, queues, or clustered systems).
+- A StatefulSet is used for applications that need fixed names and permanent storage, like databases.
-- Unlike Deployments, Pods in a StatefulSet have ordered, unique names and can keep data across restarts using persistent volumes.
+- Each Pod gets a unique name and keeps its data even after restart, unlike a Deployment.

 ### 🔑 Key Characteristics